Do you want to automate the process of posting your WordPress posts to social media sites like Facebook and Twitter?

 In their own words, Buffer is a smarter way to share things.
-It allows you to integrate your Facebook, Twitter, and Linkedin to one single Buffer account.
+It allows you to integrate your Facebook, X/Twitter, and Linkedin into one Buffer account.

 You can use a single dashboard to share things on all your networks.
 It also offers analytics, easy scheduling of posts, and URL shortening.

 You can also add team members, which is great for dividing up social media activities.

 If you prefer written instructions, then please continue reading.
 You can also use the quick links below to skip to a specific step:

 The first thing you need to do is go to the Buffer homepage and click the ‘Get started now’ button at the top right corner.